 Moviestar Marilyn Monroe in oil and cubism.
-I chosed a fairly unknown and at least not iconic picture of her because I do not like her pictures with that exaggerated smiles at all.
+I chosed a fairly unknown and at least not iconic picture of her.
+The reason is that I do not like her pictures with that exaggerated smiles at all.
+It makes her cheap and instead she was very intelligent and humorous.
 Instead I like the ones disclosing her vulnerability, showing Norma Jean Baker (or Mortenson).
 This picture was taken on the beach with her hair fluttering in the wind.
+She looks as if she is not yet fully aware of the premonition of her stardom.
+Tragically at the end of her life she got it.
+She said: “When I look in the mirror, I see her”.
+Eery!
+I settle for the MM almost becoming a star, not heavily sedated and jogging on the filmset.

 Often drawing is called the primary process and an oil painting the secondary; a kind of elaboration of a drawing.
-My Sans titre sketches like Sans Titre – 06-05-14 I consider to be sketches in order to find a style, even though I sell them as bonified works of art occasionally.
+My Sans titre sketches like Sans Titre – 06-05-14 I consider to be sketches in order to find a style.
+However, I sell them as bonified works of art occasionally.
 This painting is a first attempt to capture such sketches in a serious painting.

 Click here to see a publication of the art work in magazine Articulaction Art Review, issue September 2014.